Continuity and Differentiability From a Graph Pdf

 If a function is differentiable at a point, then it is also continuous at that point.

 Note – If a function is continuous at a point does not imply that the function is also differentiable at that point.
-For example, is continuous at but it is not differentiable at that point.
+For example, is continuous at

 GATE CS Corner Questions